Persistence in randomly switched Lotka-Volterra food chains: Proofs

 By hypotheses of Theorem \ref{theorem_extinction}, $F^\nu_{|k}$ has a unique positive equilibrium which implies by Theorem \ref{theorem_stoch_pers} that there exists a unique invariant probability measure $\Pi^k$ on $B_+^k \times E$ such that the semi-group converges exponentially quickly to it.
 Moreover, with the form of the function $W$ the convergence is uniform on each compact set of $B_+^k \times E$ meaning that for each continuous bounded function $f : B_+^k \times E \to \RR_+$ and each compact set $K\subset B_+^k \times E$,

 Moreover, by \cite[Proposition 2.1]{BMZIHP} the process is Feller, meaning that for each $f : B \times E \to \RR$ continuous bounded, the map $(t,(x,j)) \mapsto P_t f(x,j)$ is continuous.

-Then, with extinction of species $k+1,\ldots,n$, Proposition \ref{persitence_en_proba}, \eqref{cv_unif_compact} and the Feller property, we can mimicking the proof of Theorem $(iii)$ of \cite{HeningDang18c} to get the weak convergence of the semi-group $P_t((x,j), \cdot)$ to the invariant probability measure $\Pi^k(\cdot)$.
+Then, with the extinction exponentially quickly of species $k+1,\ldots,n$, Proposition \ref{persitence_en_proba}, \eqref{cv_unif_compact} and the Feller property, we can imitate the proof of Theorem $(iii)$ of \cite{HeningDang18c} to get the weak convergence of the semi-group $P_t((x,j), \cdot)$ to the invariant probability measure $\Pi^k(\cdot)$.
 This concludes the proof of the third part.